slshen/pdl/README.md

 1. Simple assignment in the form `PROPERTY_NAME = expression`.

 2. Appending assignment in the form `PROPERTY_NAME += expression`.
+This changes the definition of the property to append the value of `expression` to the previous definition.

-Appending works as follows: if both values are numbers (or can be parsed as numbers), the result is the sum; if the existing value is null the result is the new value; if the existing value is a collection, the new values are added to the collection; if the existing value is a map, the new value must also be a map, and the map is extended with the new values.
+    At evaluation time, Appending works as follows: if both values are numbers (or can be parsed as numbers), the result is the sum; if the existing value is null the result is the new value; if the existing value is a collection, the new values are added to the collection; if the existing value is a map, the new value must also be a map, and the map is extended with the new values.
     Otherwise, the string values are appended.

 3. Overriding assignment in the form `PROPERTY_NAME := expression`.
 Sets the value of a property, and does not evaluate any more rules.

 3. Conditional assignments, in the form `if (expression) { assignments ... }`.

     An expression is true if it's equal to the literal string "true", or is `Boolean.TRUE`, or is a non-zero number, or is a non-empty collection or map.

 4. Property sets, explained below.